mwszekely/preact-prop-helpers/README.md

 ```

 ## Summary of available hooks
+(In approximate order of usefulness)

-* [`useMergedProps`](#useMergedProps): Merges two or more sets of props together.
+* [`useMergedProps`](#useMergedProps): Merges two (or more) sets of props together.
 Can handle `class` & `className`, `style`, `ref`, `children`, and all event handlers.
-* `useRefElement`: Access the `Element` that rendered these props.
+* `useRefElement`: Immediately access the `Element` that rendered these props, like `<div ref={setElement} />` but without the re-render.
-* `useManagedChildren`: Low-level hook that represents reversed `Context`: child to parent communication.
-Query the status of managed children and be notified when they change.
-* `useListNavigationComplete`: Create a composite component that only has a single tab stop among its many children.
+* `useListNavigationComplete` &amp; `useGridNavigationComplete`: Create a **composite widget** that only has a single tab stop among its many children and supports many list-common features like selection and sorting.
 Combines the following hooks, and wraps them all up with `useManagedChildren` at the end:
-    * `useListNavigation`: Combines the following hooks: (does not call `useManagedChildren`)
+    * `useListNavigation`: Create a single-tab-stop composite widget by combining:
         * `useRovingTabIndex`: Only one child among all children is tabbable at any given moment
-        * `useLinearNavigation`: Which child is the tabbable child is controlled by pressing Up, Page Down, Home, etc.
+        * `useLinearNavigation`: Change which one is tabbable by pressing Up, Page Down, Home, etc.
-        * `useTypeaheadNavigation`: Which child is the tabbable child is controlled by typing the child's name/content
+        * `useTypeaheadNavigation`: Change which one is tabbable by typing the child's name/content
     * `useSingleSelection`: Only one child among all children is selected (can be disabled for multi-select)
     * `useSortableChildren`: Children can be sorted (or arbitrarily rearranged)
     * `usePaginatedChildren`: Tell children to show/hide themselves if they are within a narrow window
     * `useStaggeredChildren`: Only render a child when the one above it has called its first `useEffect`.
+    * `useManagedChildren`: (See below)
-    * (It is perfectly possible to build this hook yourself from its component pieces &mdash; it's provided for convenience)
+    * (It is perfectly possible to build `useListNavigationComplete` & `useGridNavigationComplete` yourself from their component pieces &mdash; they're provided for convenience)
-* `useGridNavigationComplete`: 2-dimensional `useListNavigationComplete` (selection, sortability, pagination, etc. apply to rows but not to columns)
+* `useManagedChildren`: Like reversed `Context`: child to parent communication.
+Query the status of managed children and be notified when they change.
+A very **low-level** hook used primarily as parts of other, larger hooks.
 * `useImperativeProps`: Control the attributes, text content, classes, event handlers etc. of a children remotely without props.
 Even if the child re-renders with props of its own the imperative changes will be remembered and re-merged.
 * `usePortalChildren`: Allows adding/removing children to an arbitrary part of the DOM (e.g. pushing a Toast notification).
 * `useTextContent`: Access the text of the `Element` that rendered these props.